CDCgov/cdh-lava-react/readme.md

     - Standard: Single user / small group clusters - can use any language.
     - High Concurrency: A cluster built for minimizing latency in high concurrency workloads.
     For our project development we will use Standard.

+### Generate a GitHub Personal Access Token (PAT)

+In GitHub, follow these steps to create a personal access token that allows access to your repositories:
+1. In the upper-right corner of any page, click your profile photo, then click Settings.
+2. Click Developer settings.
+3. Click the Personal access tokens tab.
+4. Click the Generate new token button.
+5. Enter a token description.
+6. Select the repo permission, and click the Generate token button.
+7. Copy the token to your clipboard.
+You enter this token in Databricks in the next step.

+See the GitHub [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to learn more about how to create personal access tokens.

 ### Set up local enviroment